-Nevertheless, because anxiety is caused by a certain style of behavior, we suggest that problematic anxiety be classified as a "behavioral wellness" issue and not a mental illness issue.
+Nevertheless, because anxiety is caused by a style of behavior, we suggest anxiety disorder would be better perceived as a "behavioral wellness" issue rather than a mental illness issue.

-While there are real mental health illnesses - where there is damage or disease that affects the brain and/or mind - anxiety is not one of them (neither is depression, and many others).
-Therefore, we believe problematic anxiety would be better served by classifying it as a "behavioral wellness" issue, and not a mental illness.
+While there are real mental health illnesses - where there is damage or disease that affects the brain and/or mind - anxiety is not one of them.

 For more information:

 - About anxious behavior, see the “Anxiety 101” section.